axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-02-sensuality-is-the-devil.markdown

 ---

 <div style="display:none;">
  <p>The serpent that tempted Eve to convince Adam to bite the apple.
-That snake, represents sensuality and everything that is bad for you.
-That sneak is the part of life.
-That snake goes counter to the preservation of life.</p>
+That snake, represents sensuality and life.
+That sneak is the part of life that goes counter to the preservation of life.</p>
 </div>

 <h1>&nbsp;</h1>